liferay/liferay-mobile-sdk/ios/README.md

 2. Unzip the file into your XCode project.

-3. Within XCode, right click on your project and click on *Add Files to 'Your Project Name'*.
+3. Within XCode, right click on your project and click on *Add Files to 'Project Name'*.

 4. Add both `core` and `v62` folders.
 The `v62` folder name can change for each Liferay version.
 In this example, the SDK is built for Liferay 6.2.